damonallison/swift-fundamentals/README.md

 * Extensions
 * Structs

-## Additional Resources ##

-### Objects ###
+### Questions ###

+* Modules: How to create / import a module?
+* Modules: What is an umbrella header?
+* Modules: What is a module.modulemap file?

+#### Objects ####

 * How to hide local class vars from the class's public interface?
 * What is protocol composition?

-### Questions ###

 * Primitive types : lists and API.
 (All value types?)
     * Swift style guide (formatting tools like godoc?)

-* Comments / formatting.
-    * What is the syntax?
-How to comment in markdown?
-Any prior art - the stdlib?

-* Xcode keyboard shortcuts for comment syntax would be great.
-Code completion for comments.
+* How can we view playgrounds or write playgrounds that have rich comments / documentation in them?

+* What are the Objc attributes for interoperating with swift (read the swift interop book)

+#### Tools ####

+* How can we generate a .docset from our swift documentation (like our old VVDocumenter)?

+### Ideas

 * Why can't Xcode organize files as they appear on the file system?
 They should be sorted alphabetically.
 If you want to exclude a file from being included  in the Xcode project, it should be manually excluded.

-* How can we view playgrounds or write playgrounds that have rich comments / documentation in them?

-* What are the Objc attributes for interoperating with swift (read the swift interop book)

-### Ideas

-* Xcode plugin for comment formatting (at least reflowing at 80).
+* Xcode plugin for comment generation and re-formatting (at least reflowing at 80).

-*
+* Quick Help should show up anytime you are on a line with a function declaration, not just the name.

+* Swift : java annotations to add type metadata to type members.
+This would be nice for unit testing.
+Annotate with @Test rather than naming the method `testX`.

+* Xcode keyboard shortcuts for comment syntax would be great.
+Code completion for comments.

+* Is it possible to see all the // TODO: and // FIXME: for an entire project in one place?